Molecular resonance identification in complex absorbing potentials via integrated quantum computing and high-throughput computing: Methods

 To converge the parameters associated with the Hermitian Hamiltonian eigenstates $\mathbf{\theta}_{i}$ to the parameters associated with the non-Hermitian Hamiltonian eigenstates $\mathbf{\phi}_{i}$, we employ a hybrid quantum-classical approach to pseudovariance optimization.
 We decompose the operators required for evaluation of the pseudovariance objective function Eq.~(\ref{eq:PseudovarianceObjective}) $H_{\text{N}}$ and $H_{\text{N}}^{\dagger}H_{\text{N}}$ according to the Pauli decomposition Eq.~(\ref{eq:PauliDecomposition}), employ the quantum processor to estimate their expectation values (see example in Fig.~\ref{fig:Circuits}(d)), and identify the optimal parameters $\mathbf{\phi}_{i}$ using a classical optimizer suitable in both noiseless and noisy conditions, here Py-BOBYQA\cite{powell2009bobyqa,cartis2019improving} (Bound Optimization BY Quadratic Approximation in Python, maximum function evaluations $f_{\max}=2^{10}$, requested maximum pseudovariance tolerance $f_{\text{tol}}=0.05$, maximum full retrials to reach tolerance $u=3$, and initial trust region radius $R_{\text{beg}}=1$).

-To reduce variance between instances of qDRIVE, the aforementioned procedure is executed as a batch of $\mathcal{B}$ runs (here $\mathcal{B}=8$).
+To reduce variance between instances of qDRIVE and thereby increase the robustness of the algorithm, the aforementioned procedure is executed as a batch of $\mathcal{B}$ runs (here $\mathcal{B}=8$).
 Duplicate states identified within a single run are omitted where the overlap between states is above a set tolerance, and the $i^{\text{th}}$ eigenstate of $H_{\text{N}}$ with the lowest value of the pseudovariance across batches is considered the optimal representative of the state.
 Nonresonant, diverging, and indifferent states\cite{Riss1993Calculation} are then omitted through analysis of the eigenspectrum to produce the terminal list of resonances.